 - All the stitches used are dissolvable and will begin to rub off in around two weeks.
 The light dressing can be gently peeled off after a week or so.

-If your child has a problem with the thumb-side of his or her hand, or the description given does not seem to apply to your child, please contact the Plastic and Reconstructive Surgery secretary on the number below to arrange further assessment.
+If the child has a problem with the thumb-side of his or her hand, or the description given does not seem to apply to the child, please contact the Plastic and Reconstructive Surgery secretary on the number below to arrange further assessment.
 If after reading this information, you do not want your child to have any treatment, please contact us to cancel the appointment as soon as possible so we can offer it to another child.

 If you have any questions, please telephone the ward from which your child was discharged.
 Unless there is any other abnormality of your child’s hand then we usually do not arrange to see him or her again.
 Please contact the secretary or the ward if you have any concerns.